TiannaLopes/bycatch-watch/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when changes are made.
-You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+Builds the app for production and optimizes it for best performance.
+The build is minified, and filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Note: This is a one-way operation.
+Once ejected, you can't go back!
+This gives full control over the configuration.

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+- To learn more about Create React App, refer to the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+- For more information on React, check the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment
+## Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+BycatchWatch uses GitHub Actions for CI/CD, and the frontend is deployed on GitHub Pages.

-### `npm run build` fails to minify
+### How to Deploy

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+1. Build the app using `npm run build`.
+2. Deploy the production build to GitHub Pages using GitHub Actions.

+## Technical Stack

+- **Frontend**: React, Bootstrap, React-Leaflet (for maps)
+- **Backend**: Node.js, Express.js (for future API development)
+- **Database**: Firebase Firestore
+- **Real-Time Alerts**: Firebase Cloud Messaging
+- **Deployment**: GitHub Pages (frontend), Heroku (backend)

+## Features

+1. **Real-Time Bycatch Logging**: Fishers can log bycatch and track species data in real time.
+2. **Bycatch Reduction Recommendations**: Provides fishers with real-time recommendations on modifying techniques or fishing locations based on bycatch risks.
+3. **Heatmaps**: Displays heatmaps of different sea life species during different parts of the year.

+## Future Development

+- API integrations for marine life data from sources like NASA, NOAA, and AquaMaps.
+- Backend for more advanced bycatch predictions using AI/ML.

+---

+BycatchWatch is designed to support fisheries in complying with environmental regulations and improving sustainability practices.